Dromediansk/mp-blog/src/markdown-pages/development-journey.md

 ***

-You are asking yourself, why should you read this article and why should you even care.
-However, I see many smart people who are not filled by their current job and they are searching for a change, but don't know, where to start.
+You are asking yourself, why should you read this article.
+However, I see many smart people who are not fulfilled by their current job and they are searching for a change, but don't even know, where to start.
 Or people, who want to become developers one day, but are discouraged they don't have enough skills or computer science degree.
 Well, I hope this is a proper place for finding new motivation, obtain another sources for development or just spend your free time by flicking through useful blogs.

-###
+### A little word about me

 Okay, that's a nice word for the introduction.
 But who am I actually?
 I'd like to introduce myself, so you know, whom are you reading about.
 If you are not interested, feel free to skip this part.